Connect Using SSL/TLS

 Note: By default, the host name you enter must exactly match one of the host names entered in either the CommonName or the SubjectAltName field of the host's certificate.
 The setting Certificate host name must match host being contacted is configured from the PKI Configuration dialog box.
 Leave this setting selected for maximum security.

-- Set Port to the port your host uses for SSL/TLS connections.
+- In the Port box, set the port your host uses for SSL/TLS connections.
 In most cases you will have to change the default port value.
 Contact the host system administrator for this information.
 (For connections to an AS/400, the SSL/TLS port will typically be 992.)

 - Select Configure additional settings, and then click OK.

-- From the Security Properties dialog box, select the SSL/TLS tab, and click Use SSL/TLS security.
+- From the Security Properties dialog box, select the SSL/TLS tab, and select Use SSL/TLS security.

 - (Optional) Click Configure PKI.